Dolemite Is My Name: Plot

 Moore contacts playwright Jerry Jones who, despite initial reluctance, agrees to write the screenplay.
 Moore and Taylor go to a strip club and find character actor D'Urville Martin, offering him a role in the film.
-Initially offended, Moore gives him the opportunity to direct the film himself.
+Initially offended, Moore persuades him by giving him the opportunity to direct the film himself.
 They convert the old, abandoned Dunbar Hotel into a makeshift soundstage.
 Jones invites a group of white UCLA film students to be the film crew, including Nicholas Josef von Sternberg as cinematographer.

 Moore, Martin, Jones and crew begin filming Dolemite, a kung-fu-themed blaxploitation film, but Moore's unfamiliarity with karate and predilection towards camp disgusts Martin.
-Despite much of the cast and crew enjoying making the film, he quits soon after filming is completed, but first belittling them, proclaiming the film will never be seen by anyone.
+Despite much of the cast and crew enjoying making the film, he quits soon after filming is completed, but first belittles them, proclaiming the film will never be seen by anyone.

 Martin's words seem to come true as no film distributor will purchase the film.
 Moore returns to touring unenthusiastically.
 In Indiana, asked about the film's release by a local DJ, he remains noncommittal about whether the film will ever be seen.
 The DJ offers to premiere it in town with enough promotion.
 Taking him up on it, Moore single-handedly promotes it all around town.
 Though he spends a lot on four wall distribution, Moore is pleased to see a massive crowd waiting outside the theater, and the audience greatly enjoys the film.

 Hollywood film executive Lawrence Woolner, whose studio Dimension Pictures had previously rejected Dolemite, hears about the Indiana premiere.
 He contacts Moore, promising to distribute the film.
 Moore arrives at Dimension Pictures dressed as Dolemite with Lady Reed and the crew dressed up as well.
 The executive says that, although Moore could continue promoting the film himself, he would not see profits right away.
 However, Dimension Pictures could put the film in theaters and everyone would profit.
 Moore agrees, beginning to promote it.

 En route to the Hollywood premiere, Moore and the cast read negative reviews of the film, lowering their spirits.
 Upon arrival, however, the group is astonished to see an even bigger crowd of people cheering for them outside the theater.
 While the cast and crew go inside to see the film, Moore stays outside to entertain the crowd who must wait for the next show.